 Skip to Content

-What to Do With Chickens When on Vacation
+How to Care for Chickens When Away on Vacation

-Can chickens stay in a coop all day?
+Can backyard chickens stay in a coop all day?
 What if you need to leave for a day or two?
 How long can chickens go without water?
-The tips below will help you plan your vacation while taking care of your chickens.
+The tips below will help you plan your vacation while caring for your chickens.

-What to Do With Chickens When on Vacation
+How to Care for Chickens When Away on Vacation

 My husband built the chicken coop, and it was small, but the birds had some grass to munch on.
-So I sat there wondering, How long can chickens stay in a coop?
+So I sat there wondering, How long could chickens stay in a coop?

 I wouldn’t say I liked thinking about the birds in this tiny little space.
-But, I also knew if I started letting them out, we probably could never go on vacation.
+But, I also knew if I started letting them out and free-range them as we do now on our farm, we probably could never go on vacation.

-What to Do With Chickens When on Vacation
+How to Care for Chickens When Away on Vacation

-If you are thinking about getting chickens, it is crucial to start with the basics.
-So first, go and read my post on getting started with chicks for cheap.
+If you are thinking about getting chickens, it the important thing is to start with the basics.
+So first, read my post on getting started with baby chicks for cheap.
 Second, go and read the five common mistakes chicken owners make here.

 If your coop isn’t big enough, you probably won’t be able to leave your chickens inside for days at a time.

-What to Do With Chickens When on Vacation
+How to Care for Chickens When Away on Vacation

 Let me share with you how we have left our chickens to fend for themselves and go on vacation.

-What to Do With Chickens When on Vacation
+How to Care for Chickens When Away on Vacation

-You need to factor in how many chickens you have for these tips.
-When you only have six birds, it will be easier to leave them for a few days with minimal attention.
+You need to factor in the number of chickens and how many weeks of age for these tips.
+When you only have six birds, leaving them for a couple of days with minimal attention will be easier.
+If you have new chicks, I wouldn’t leave them alone.

-If you have twenty birds, you will need to recruit a helping hand and set up the following ideas below.
+If you have twenty birds, you must recruit a helping hand and set up the following ideas below.
+Want tips for getting the maximum egg production?
+Read this!

 I don’t know if there is a technical name for it.
 That’s what I came up with when I asked my husband, and he said, ” I don’t know.”